 Norway might not be the most obvious option for a destination wedding.
 However, Norway’s appeal lies in its stunning natural beauty.
 From gorgeous fjords to spectacular mountains, you won’t be short of staggering scenery for your wedding, making Norway one of the most picturesque places on Earth to get married.

 From 15 July, Norway is allowing entry for those residents in most Schengen or EU/EEA countries.
 Until the end of the year, this includes the UK.
-As a country with a low risk of infection, residents of the UK may travel and do not need to self-quarantine on arrival in Norway.
-However, this list is under review every 14 days, so keep an eye out!
+Travellers normally resident in the UK may enter Norway but as of midnight on 21st August, you are now required to self-quarantine for 10 days upon arrival.

 Quite a lot of paperwork is required in order to get legally married in Norway, and it can take 5 or 6 weeks of processing.
 So, if you are looking to have a legal ceremony in the country, you will need to check that you have the required documents and allow plenty of time before the wedding.